juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ### Install using helm

 You can also use a helm chart created for this project.
-It allows a more unique deployment and allow you to use a namespace other than 'default`.
+It allows a more unique deployment and allow you to use a namespace other than `default`.
 The chart is hosted in [one of my Github repositories](https://github.com/juliohm1978/charts).
 First, add the repo to your local helm installation.

 ```shell
 helm repo add juliohm1978 https://raw.githubusercontent.com/juliohm1978/charts/master/index